 In this program, you will learn the "hard science" necessary to solve environmental problems while developing the skills to interpret those problems in terms of the larger social, political and economic context.
 In addition to providing you with a solid grounding in basic principles, our curriculum also exposes you to the application of those principles through research, community-based learning experiences, and internships.

 - support local community organizations through volunteer projects

 The undergraduate curriculum prepares you for entry-level positions with environmental firms, industry or government agencies that require knowledge of environmental principles and methodology, as well as for entry into graduate environmental programs

 As a part of the undergraduate program, our students are encouraged to participate in a variety of both on- and off-campus experiences, including studying abroad!
-Students from the Department of Biology have been afforded the opportunity to not only study abroad, but also to live in locations and attend classes which support their academic interests.
+Students from the Department of Biological and Environmental Sciences have been afforded the opportunity to not only study abroad, but also to live in locations and attend classes which support their academic interests.
 Our students have studied in places such as Australia, New Zealand, Germany, Ecuador, Japan and Tanzania!
 Through on campus clubs and organizations, you will be able to explore and broaden your academic interests.